incentivizinggood/vize/CODING-STYLE.md

 *   We are using tabs for indention for all code except YAML and Markdown.
 These languages are excluded because they require spaces for indention.

-It should be noted that these changes are not applied to JSON files.
-The files `package.json` and `package-lock.json` are edited by NPM and it would be a unneeded hassle to fight with it on formatting.
+It should be noted that these changes are not applied to the files `package.json` and `package-lock.json`.
+These files are edited by NPM and it would be a unneeded hassle to fight with it on formatting.

 ## Tools